kelvinchin12070811/LanguageEngine/LanguageEngine/langeng/docs/PrecompileConfig.md

 # Precompile Configuration

-Configs that chang how this library will be compiled.
+Configs that change how this library will be compiled.

 |Header|
 |:---:|